SFort/Fabrication/README.md

 # Fabrication - Dump edition

-This fork has a simple goal. dump everything that can't be ported to 1.17 in under 60 seconds
+This fork has a simple goal. dump everything that can't be ported to 1.17 in under 2 minutes
 in the process compleatly ditching:

 - any coding standards